Supremme de Luxe: Career

 De Luxe began releasing music in 2012.
 Her style is primarily 80s electropop, inspired by Blesa's favourite musical era.
 Her 2013 single "Miénteme" featured as part of the official soundtrack for WorldPride 2017.

 De Luxe has appeared in two films directed by Luis Navarrete, a short film Daddy Dearest (2018) and a feature film The Phantom of the Sauna (2021).
 She has featured as a celebrity guest on Pasapalabra, and appears alongside Venedita von Dash and Lara Sajen on a special Pride edition of First Dates.

 In 2021, it was announced that de Luxe would serve as the host and main judge of Drag Race España, with Ana Locking, Javier Ambrossi and Javier Calvo also on the judging panel.
 At the time of casting, de Luxe was receiving financial aid from the Spanish government scheme that supported self-employed workers during the coronavirus pandemic.
 Now hailed as the best-rated international version of RuPaul’s Drag Race on IMDb, Drag Race España and its sister stage show Gran Hotel de las Reinas are in their second season.
 The show has been renewed for a third season due to air in 2023, and an All Stars edition has been also announced.

 2022 saw the launch of Reinas al Rescate, an Atresmedia series co-hosted by de Luxe and Drag Race España contestants Estrella Xtravaganza, Pupi Poisson, and Sharonne.
 In the series, the four drag queens travel across rural parts of Spain to hear the experiences of LGBTQ community members who live outside big cities, share their stories, and organise local drag events to raise awareness of LGBTQ issues.

 Personal life

 De Luxe declared herself a conscientious objector from military service in the Spanish Army at age 18.

-Her favourite contestants from the American RuPaul's Drag Race franchise have been Bianca Del Rio, Brooke Lynn Hytes and Adore Delano.